 Find Kentucky travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

-351-foot-tall obelisk honors the first President of the Confederate States of America, okay?
+A surprising 351-foot-tall obelisk, the tallest unreinforced concrete structure in the world, honors the only President of the Confederate States of America.

 Cave City, Kentucky